 The Community Foundation of Grant County has deep roots in our community.
 We were established in 1984 as an organization that could pool our resources for the benefit of improving the local quality of life.
 We serve as a means through which those of us who live or earn a livelihood in Grant County could build, over time, substantial endowment funds for Grant County through contributions large and small.
-To learn more about the seeds of generosity being planted by people like you at the Community Foundation, read our 2016-2017 Annual Report
+To learn more about the seeds of generosity being planted by people like you at the Community Foundation, read our current Annual Report.

 The mission of the Community Foundation of Grant County is to connect people, resources, and causes to promote sustainable impact towards the betterment of Grant County.